“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 Phortse was our destination for today – another 5-6 hour hike from NaamcheBazaar.
 Phortse was the land of the Sherpas – this is a sleepy village with about 20 families or so nestled amongst the mountains where almost every house is proud to have a Sherpa who has climbed Mt.
 Everest.

 This was the day we crossed through Sir Tenzing Norgay Memorial on the trail.
 This was the first day where we hiked in quite a downpour for about 30 min or so.
 This was 2nd of Oct, 2016 and over lunch I talked to our team about that day being Mahatma Gandhi’s birthday.
 We had lunch at this beautiful place, where I and John played with some of the boys of the village.
-I also gave away some candies to the beautiful looking, innocent but happy children.
+I also gave away some candies to the beautiful, innocent and happy children.

 The last 1 hr part of the hike was extremely steep and overwhelming – since it was the end of the day and we were approaching our energy limits.
 A little outside the village we saw piles of harvested potatoes and women busy digging deep holes, which we were told was a way of preserving the potatoes during winter.
 We stopped and watched for a while and I felt a deep desire to go and help these ladies.